-In case the coded residual of a subframe is one with a 4-bit Rice parameter (see table at the start of this section), the first 4 bits of each partition are either a Rice parameter or an escape code.
+Each partition starts with a parameter.
+In case the coded residual of a subframe is one with 4-bit Rice parameters (see table at the start of this section), the first 4 bits of each partition are either a Rice parameter or an escape code.
 These 4 bits indicate an escape code if they are 0b1111, otherwise they contain the Rice parameter as an unsigned number.
-In case the coded residual of the current subframe is one with a 5-bit Rice parameter, the first 5 bits indicate an escape code if they are 0b11111, otherwise they contain the Rice parameter as an unsigned number as well.
+In case the coded residual of the current subframe is one with 5-bit Rice parameters, the first 5 bits of each partition indicate an escape code if they are 0b11111, otherwise they contain the Rice parameter as an unsigned number as well.